jeffboody/libai/readme-nn.md

 may be used depending on the situation.
 The hidden layers typically use one activation function and while the output layer may use a different activation function.
-For the hidden layers it is recommended to use either ReLU or Tanh.
+For the hidden layers it's recommended to use either ReLU or Tanh.
-For the output layer it is recommended to use Linear, Tanh, Sigmoid or Softmax (classification).
+For the output layer it's recommended to use Linear, Tanh, Sigmoid or Softmax (classification).
 The activation function which should be selected for the output layer may depend on the desired range of your output.
 For example, probability